Disclosure:

 If you’ve read this far, you know the differences between Shared and VPS hosting.
 And should be able to decide which option suits your needs.

-However, VPS allows medium to larger businesses to prioritize performance over affordability and simplicity.
+However, VPS allows medium to large businesses to prioritize performance over affordability and simplicity.

-If you’re considering which web host you should trust, I advise you to take up Namecheap shared hosting for spin.
+If you’re considering which web host to trust, I advise you to give Namecheap shared hosting a spin.

 It’s affordable, fast, easy to use, and offers a 30-day money-back guarantee policy.
 You can use the hosting service for 30 days, and if you don’t like the performance, simply request a refund within 30 days of purchase.

-Hostinger offers several options for VPS hosting, giving you the flexibility to determine the right package.
+Hostinger offers several VPS hosting options, giving you the flexibility to choose the right package.

 Nexcess handles most of the management and maintenance of your server so you can focus on growing your business.